 International Age Rating Coalition (IARC) Global Rating Tool

-The Minister for Justice approved the IARC Global Rating Tool pursuant to subsection 22CA(1) of the Classification (Publications, Films and Computer Games) Act 1995 for the purposes of classifying online and/or mobile games.
+The Minister approved the IARC Global Rating Tool pursuant to subsection 22CA(1) of the Classification (Publications, Films and Computer Games) Act 1995 for the purposes of classifying online and/or mobile games.

 The approval of the IARC classification tool and a variation to the approval are available below: